Research Mode (Cafes)

 Budget Control

-Auto Research is available for all tiers.
+Auto-Research is available to all tiers.
 Free and Pro use the curated CoffeeScribe Model; Creator users can choose a different model from the picker.

 Other Features